|

 of

 point-to-point VHF link equipment.
+The mobile

 equipment was remote mounted and consisted of